Sharpness-Aware Data Poisoning Attack: Preliminary

 \subsection{Data Poisoning Attacks}

-In this subsection, we discuss several most frequently studied poisoning attacks, which are proposed for various purposes.
-Note that the training set $D_{tr}$ has $n$ samples, we assume that the attacker selects a subset $D_q$ from $D_{tr}$ which takes an $\epsilon \in [0,1]$ percentage of $D_{tr}$, and replaces it with a poisoning set $D_p$.
+In this subsection, we give the definition of poisoning attacks we studied.
+Given a training set $D_{tr}$ with $n$ samples, we assume that the attacker selects a subset $D_q$ from $D_{tr}$ which takes an $\epsilon \in [0,1]$ percentage of $D_{tr}$, and replaces it with a poisoning set $D_p$.
 Usually, the samples in $D_p$ are from modifying samples in $D_q$.
 During the re-training stage, the model is trained from scratch on the perturbed training set $(D_{tr} - D_q) \cup D_p$ and we denote it as ``$D_{tr} + D_p$'' for simplicity.
-Although different attacks may have different purposes and formulations, we give a general formulation as in Eq.\ref{eq: general poison}: the attacker aims to find the poisoning samples $D_p$, such that the trained model (i.e.,~via Empirical-Risk-Minimization (ERM)) has an optimized malicious behavior towards data samples from a victim set $D_T$:
+Although different attacks may have different purposes and formulations, we give a general formulation as in Eq.\ref{eq: general poison}: the attacker aims to find the poisoning samples $D_p$, such that the trained model has an optimized malicious behavior towards data samples from a victim set $D_T$:

 where $\mathcal{C}$ denotes the constraint of the poisoning samples.
 Notably, the design of ``\textit{\textbf{adversarial objective}}'' $Q(\cdot)$ and ``\textit{\textbf{victim set}}'' $D_T$ is based on the purpose of the adversary.
 By giving different formulations of $Q(\cdot)$ and definitions of $D_T$, the attacker can achieve various adversarial goals.

-\textbf{Un-targeted Attacks}.
-In un-targeted attacks~\citep{steinhardt2017certified}, the attacker aims to cause the trained model with an overall low test accuracy.
-However, because the attacker usually does not have knowledge of test distribution, most works~\cite{steinhardt2017certified, fowl2021adversarial, huang2021unlearnable} define the adversarial objective as the following to maximize the model error on the clean training set $D_{tr}$:

-\textbf{Targeted attacks}.
-In targeted attacks~\citep{shafahi2018poison}, the attacker aims to cause the trained model to misclassify a specified test sample or a subset of test samples.
-For example, they are targeting on a victim person and have knowledge of $k~ (k\geq 1)$ photographs of this person\footnotemark $\{(x_i^{vic},y^{vic})\}_{i=1}^k$.
-They aim to cause the model to misclassify the photos of this person while preserving the overall accuracy of the rest.
-Therefore, they define the victim set $ D_T = \{(x_{i}^{vic},y^{vic})\}_{i=1}^k$ and the adversarial objective as:
+For example, in targeted attacks~\citep{shafahi2018poison, geiping2020witches}, they aim to cause the model to misclassify a certain test sample (or set of test samples).
+Thus, they define the victim set $ D_T = \{(x_{i}^{vic},y^{vic})\}_{i=1}^k$ and the adversarial objective as: